 |Native Hawaiian/Other Pacific Islander||263||6,489.0|

 |Ethnicity||Cases||Rate per 100,000|

 The rate reflects the cumulative number of cases per 100,000 people for each race and ethnicity.

 Updated March 2.
 This data will be updated weekly.

 Cumulative cases by zip code

 Cumulative count and rate of cases by zip code per 100,000 people.
-Counts and rates in zip codes with fewer than 10 cases are redacted from table to protect privacy.
 This data only represents confirmed cases and the zip codes in which they live.
 It does not account for undiagnosed cases or areas where the confirmed cases were exposed to the virus.